Eduardo Malapit: Community service

-Malapit was known in Kauai for his leadership in community service.
-He held the positions of president and legal adviser for the Kauai Pop Warner football league.
+Malapit was known in Kauaʻi for his leadership in community service.
+He held the positions of president and legal adviser for the Kauaʻi Pop Warner football league.
 He also served as president of the West Kauai Jaycees.
 Malapit also worked with a number of other sports related organizations including the Koloa Youth Baseball Organization.

 Additionally, Malapit served as president of the Koloa school PTA and the Koloa Lions Club.
 He worked as the director of the Hawaii Visitors Bureau, a statewide position.
-A practicing Roman Catholic, Malapit was appointed to the Kauai Catholic Vicariate board which advises the Bishop on issues facing local Kauai Catholic schools.
-Malapit was also active on the Kauai Filipino Community Council.
+A practicing Roman Catholic, Malapit was appointed to the Kauaʻi Catholic Vicariate board which advises the Bishop on issues facing local Kauaʻi Catholic schools.
+Malapit was also active on the Kauaʻi Filipino Community Council.

 Death

-Eduardo Malapit died on Monday, August 27, 2007 at Wilcox Memorial Hospital in Lihue, Kauai, Hawaii.
+Eduardo Malapit died on Monday, August 27, 2007 at Wilcox Memorial Hospital in Līhuʻe, Kauaʻi.
 He was 74 years old.
 Malapit was survived by his wife, Elizabeth, to whom he had been married for 45 years, and four sons, Kevin, Lon, Kent and Lyle.

 U.S. Representative Mazie Hirono (D-HI) commented on Malapit's life, "He was my friend and supporter.
 He was a colorful and humble man who had a great sense of loyalty and friendship.
 I will certainly miss Mala."
 Malapit had supported Hirono during her successful run for Lieutenant Governor of Hawaii in 1994.